ethereum/execution-apis/src/engine/experimental/capabilities.md

 # Engine API -- Capabilities

-Specification of `engine_getCapabilities` method returning a list of Engine API methods supported by the server (execution layer client) down to a version of each method.
+Specification of `engine_exchangeCapabilities` method exchanging with a list of Engine API methods supported by the server (execution layer client) and the client (consensus layer client) down to a version of each method.

 The proposed method should become a part of [`common.md`](../common.md) document if accepted.

 ## Methods

-### engine_getCapabilities
+### engine_exchangeCapabilities

 *Note:* The method itself doesn't have a version suffix.

 #### Request

-* method: `engine_getCapabilities`
+* method: `engine_exchangeCapabilities`
+* params:
+    1. `Array of string` -- Array of strings, each string is a name of a method supported by consensus layer client software.
 * timeout: 1s

 #### Response